Legal organization and entrepreneurial structuring of influencer start-ups and personal brands

 2. Specification of the type, quantity and quality of the goods or services to be supplied

-3. Determination of the delivery frequency or call-off modalities
+3. Determination of the delivery rhythm or the call-off modalities

 4. Price agreements and payment modalities